ssk-d/fireflutter/README.md

 $ npm run test:user.token
 ```

+### Cloud Functions

+- We tried to limit the usage of Cloud Functions as less as possible.
+But there are some functionalities we cannot acheive without it.

+  - One of the reason why we use Cloud Funtions is to enable like and dislike functionality.
+It is a simple functionality but when it comes with Firestore security rule, it's not an easy work.
+And Cloud Functions does better with it.

 ### Funtions Test

 - If you whish to test Functins, you may do so with the following;